shayandavoodii/Count-The-Number-of-Each-Word-in-Sentences/README.md

 # Count The Number of Each Word in Sentences

-I defined a function that calculates occurence of each word in the each sentences of the text for $word\in(text)$.
+I defined a function that calculates the occurrence of each word in each sentence of the text for $word\in(text)$.
 The text can be loaded from a .txt file or can be passed as a string to function.
 Lastly, I wrote the required `plot` function with arbitrary arguments to plot the length of each sentence for $sentence\in(text)$ based on the count of the words in each one.
-For example, given the `p.txt` file, I can firstly read and bind it to a veriable, named `text`:
+For example, given the `p.txt` file, I can first read and bind it to a variable, named `text`:

 ```julia
 open("../utils/p.txt", "r") do io
   global text = read(io, String)
 end;
 ```

-Afterwards, it's ready to be passed to the `do_the_job` function to get the number of occurences of each word in each sentence of the `text`:
+Afterward, it's ready to be passed to the `do_the_job` function to get the number of occurrences of each word in each sentence of the `text`:

 ```julia
 final = do_the_job(text)
 # 19×6 DataFrame